 Traveler Tip: Never tried Airbnb Experience?
 Get $40 off your first stay by signing up with this Airbnb link.

 Getting to SY Cynthia R Boat:

-The Pier that the boat departs from is a north of Seattle, about a 25-minute ride from Pike’s Place Market.
+The Pier that the boat departs from is north of Seattle, about a 25-minute ride from Pike’s Place Market.
 I took an Uber Shared ride and it cost me about $14, but I would allow for extra time.

-Once you get to the Pier, there are private docks that you have to have a card entry to get into so be sure to get Captain Michael’s number.
+Once you get to the Pier, there are private docks that you have to have a card to get into; so be sure to get Captain Michael’s number.
 It is a short walk to the boat itself, and then you have to board the boat via a small plastic step stool with 2 steps.
 Your captain can help ensure you get on safely.

 Meeting the Captain

 Captain Michael Schaible was born in Seattle Washington.
-He is a certified PADI Master Diver, licensed boat captain and part of the US Coast Guard in 2014.
+He is a certified PADI Master Diver, licensed boat captain and was part of the US Coast Guard in 2014.
 He is certified with the American Sailing Association levels 101, 103, 104 barebones charters and 105 coastal navigation, Instructor level 201-204.
 So needless to say he has quite the resume and knows what he is doing.

-He is also a second generation vendor at the world famous Pike Place Market.
+He is a second generation vendor at the world famous Pike Place Market.
 His family runs a textile business that his father established in 1973, El Gringo Imports.
 He is very excited about this textile business, and even has some amazing sweaters to keep you warm while on the boat — which are also available for purchase, should you so desire.
 For those traveling from abroad, he also speaks Spanish fluently, so can accommodate International passengers as well.

 The History of the Boat